I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiprf/ns-iscsiprf-_msiscsi_mmipsecstats.md

 ## Members

-`AcquireFailures`

-The number of active acquire requests that have failed.

-`AcquireHeapSize`

-The number of IKE messages that the acquire heap can hold.
-This number increases under a heavy load and then gradually decreases over time, as the acquire heap is emptied.

 `ActiveAcquire`

 The number of active require requests that the IPsec driver has sent to the Internet Key Exchange (IKE) service.
 Typically, the number of active acquire requests is 1.
 Under a heavy load, the number of active acquire requests is 1 plus the number of requests that are waiting in the queue of the IKE service.